Umami Pot

 instant ramen_instruction-4

-• Turn off the heat, then mix in the flavor packet.
-Serve in a bowl and add ramen toppings according to your preference.
+• Turn off the heat, then stir in the seasoning packet.
+Serve in a bowl and add your preferred ramen toppings to taste.

 instant ramen_instruction-5